JimyPavel/frontend-kubernetes/README.md

 With docker-compose:
 Check the second "tests" service from "docker-compose.yml" file.
 It exists just for running tests

+# Dockerfile in production

+This dockerfile will create a different image than the one used for dev environment.
+This container will start an "nginx" server as last step.

+Dockerfile will contain 2 phases:
+* Build phase: using node:alpine, copying the package.json file, install dependencies and running "npm run build"
+* Run phase: using nginx, copying the result of "npm run build" and starting nginx server

+# Running the app in production mode

+Building the image:
+### docker build .

+Running a container with that image (default nginx port is 80):
+### docker run -p 8080:80 <image_id>

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).